 GW&K maintains a Valuation Committee that typically meets annually and on an as needed basis to oversee GW&K's valuation policies and procedures and to address any matters with the pricing of securities held by GW&K clients.
-As described above, GW&K uses recognized, independent third-party pricing services for the valuation of all securities held in client accounts.
+As described above, GW&K uses recognized, independent third-party pricing services for the valuation of securities held in client accounts.
 GW&K's valuation process operates daily and involves a broad range of systems and professionals at the firm.
-GW&K receives updated pricing and other necessary data from the third party pricing services at least daily, and more frequently as needed in the event that a security's price or related data attributes are reset or otherwise amended.
-While GW&K generally does not invest in securities that initially require fair valuation, there can be circumstances where GW&K's Valuation Committee is required to "fair value" price a security if a price is not readily available (e.g., in the case of extended market closures or if a security is halted on an exchange) or when GW&K believes the market price is unreliable.
+GW&K obtains or receives updated pricing and other necessary data from the third-party pricing services at least daily, and more frequently as needed in the event that a security's price or related data attributes are reset or otherwise amended.
+There can be circumstances where GW&K's Valuation Committee is required to "fair value" price a security if a price is not readily available (e.g., in the case of extended market closures or if a security is halted on an exchange) or when GW&K believes the market price is unreliable.

-As described in Item 13 and Item 15, GW&K's valuation methodologies and the valuations ascribed to particular securities can differ from that of the client's custodian, and the custodian statements are the official books and records for the accounts.
-For accounts for which GW&K is responsible for calculating its investment management fees, GW&K uses the valuations determined by the procedures described above, rather than the valuations that may be determined from time to time by clients' custodians.
+As described in Item 13 and Item 15, GW&K's valuation methodologies and the valuations ascribed to particular securities can differ from that of the client's custodian.
+Clients are encouraged to review their custodian statements, since the custodian statements are the official books and records for the accounts (rather than statements from GW&K or any third party).
+For accounts for which GW&K is responsible for calculating its investment management fees, GW&K uses the valuations determined by the procedures described above, rather than the valuations determined from time to time by clients' custodians.
 For accounts for which a third party (such as the platform sponsor or custodian) is responsible for calculating GW&K's investment management fees, the third party determines the valuation methodology to be used.

 Finally, with respect to "odd lot" securities (particularly for small, "odd lot" bond positions), GW&K's ability to trade such securities and the third party pricing services' ability to value such securities can vary, particularly in times of market stress or volatility.